patrickdx/3311-Project/README.md

 - Vesh: Items -> Room inventory, "As a receptionist I need to view the list of items in each room"
 - Edward:  Max per item in room inventory.
 "As a caretaker, I need to know how much of each item I should resupply/supply in each room"

+### March 8

+Devesh: Fixed the GUI related issues such as back button not working and room view not displaying.

 ### March 9
 Temi: Made some adjustments to some screen buttons on the GUI to perform planned functionalities and added the db, implemented methods for the increasing and decreasing of items in inventory

 -Edward: Made a class that checks how much each item should be supplied in each room, added more tests in the ItemRepositoryTest class and made a controller class for roomInventory

+- Devesh: Added a view item list button for each room so that a user can get a list of items in a room.